 Red Flag #2: Client with No Feedback

 Sometimes, no feedback is scarier than bad feedback.
 If you work in the virtual world, you already know that a positive feedback score is important to both clients and contractors.
 However, many newbies fail to consider this important axiom.
-Ask yourself this question, “Why does this person not have any feedback?”
+Ask yourself this question, “Why does this person not have any Upwork feedback?”
 Without extensive conversations, it will be difficult to know for sure.
 By the time you’ve gone through the vetting process, you may have already spent too much time on a lost cause.
 This is why I never take on a client who has zero (or even limited) feedback.

 Red Flag #3: No History of Spending Money

-Like the previous red flag, if a prospective client has not spent any money (i.e. hired and paid someone) on oDesk, it’s an indicator to me that they are not worth my time.
+Like the previous red flag, if a prospective client has not spent any money (i.e. hired and paid someone) on Upwork, it’s an indicator to me that they are not worth my time.
 Now I realize that you have to get started somewhere.
-However, I’d argue that a wise contractor will let new oDesk clients get “acquainted” with other contractors.
+However, I’d argue that a wise contractor will let new Upwork clients get “acquainted” with other contractors.
 There are just too many unknowns when working with a company who has no experience hiring online workers.

 Red Flag #4: No Revenue Stream

-This one might be difficult to surmise simply by looking at a prospective client’s oDesk profile.
+This one might be difficult to surmise simply by looking at a prospective client’s Upwork profile.
 I’ve been fooled by opportunities that seem like a good fit but turn out to be start ups with no cash flow.
 Now I’m not saying you shouldn’t consider working with a start up.
 I’m sure there are contractors who made millions (if not billions) because they got in at the ground level when Zuckerberg and the boys started Facebook.
 However, for every Facebook there are probably 100 or 1,000 flops.
 A flop means you don’t get paid.
 Therefore, I only work with companies that have a proven revenue stream and aren’t going to nickel and dime me for every second of my time.

 So how do you find out if a company has a reliable revenue stream?
 I suppose it depends on the role you’re interviewing for.
 Virtually every interview I’ve ever participated in allows the interviewee to ask a few questions.
 This is a great opportunity to dig deeper into the client’s business model.
 Here are a few probing questions I have asked before.
 I’ve highlighted the words that help you dig deeper.